Acidity and GERD

 · Herbal tea made from cumin-jeera, coriander-dhaniya and fennel seeds – saunf is good to have.

-· Mixture of Indian goose berry, fennel and licorice powder in quantity of 1 tsp is good after each meal.
+· Take Indian gooseberry–amla powder daily after meals. · Mixture of Indian gooseberry, fennel and liquorice powder in the quantity of 1 tsp is good after each meal.

 · Lentils can be taken which are light to digest.